p-ranav/tabulate/README.md

   ;
 ```

-You could set the color for all elements (font, border, corners, column separator) in one shot using `.format().color(value)`.
+You can also set the color for all elements (font, border, corners, column separator) in one shot using `.format().color(value)`.
 Similarly, you can set the background color for all elements in one shot using `.format().background_color(value)`.
 Example:

 ```cpp
 Table colored_table;